-During the 2014/15 academic year RISD introduced a new interdisciplinary concentration in Nature–Culture-Sustainability Studies.
-Built on a popular pilot program, the 21-credit NCSS concentration invites undergraduates to shape individualized courses of study focused on the environmental humanities.
+The 21-credit Nature–Culture–Sustainability Studies concentration invites undergraduates to shape individualized courses of study focused on the environmental humanities.
 Through the concentration, students are pursuing issues related to biomimicry, emerging technologies, global warming, hybridity and sustainability, among other options.

-The NCSS is a capped program.
-All RISD BFA students can apply to join the NCSS Concentration.
-However, concentration numbers are limited to 30 students per academic year.
-Students are selected by the NCSS Advisory Board in the Spring semester of the academic year.
-Interested students should contact the Nature-Culture-Sustainability Coordinator, Elizabeth Hermann (401 454-6275 / email@example.com), or complete and submit the NCSS Concentration Form.
+The NCSS concentration is a capped program.
+All RISD undergraduate students can apply to join, but concentration numbers are limited to 30 students per academic year.
+Students are selected by the NCSS Advisory Board in the spring semester of the academic year.
+Interested students should contact the NCSS coordinator (listed above) or complete and submit the NCSS concentration form.

 Typically, concentrators meet or communicate with the concentration coordinator once or twice a year to discuss course options and to update their records.
 NCSS concentrators may pre-register for a select range of Liberal Arts courses that are identified in the NCSS catalog as NCSS credit-worthy courses.
 The concentration coordinator will contact all concentrators with the relevant instructions shortly before the official registration period.
 This pre-registration option is available in fall and spring only.